How to become a community garden volunteer

 Anyone can learn and grow with Springfield Community Gardens!

-Our 4-week internship program provides an introduction to regenerative agriculture, with four hours each week of educational and hands-on experience by our farm team and industry professionals.
+Our 4-week Level I and 16-week Level II internship program provides an introduction to regenerative agriculture, with hours each week dedicated to both educational and hands-on experience by our farm team and industry professionals.
+SCG will begin accepting applications starting in January 2024 for cohorts starting between April and October of 2024.

 SCG PRACTICUM-BASED INTERNSHIP